pubg/api-documentation-content/rst/telemetry.rst

 To retrieve Telemetry Data
 ---------------------------
 You will need to start by pulling a match from the matches endpoint.
-Remember to replace $platform and "matchId" with the appropriate platform and matchId respectively.

-Note: In order to get a match object, you will need to know its ID.
+In order to get a match object, you will need to know its ID.
 You can find match IDs inside of player objects returned from the players endpoint.
 For more information about the players endpoint check out :ref:`players`.
 There is also a tutorial that may be helpful on the :ref:`getting-started` page.

-Your request should look something like the following:
+Your request should look something like the code below.
+Remember to replace $platform and $matchId with the appropriate platform and matchId, respectively.

 .. code-block:: shell